 This rubric presents a set of criteria which an Evaluator can apply to any DID Method based on the use cases most relevant to them.
 We avoid reducing the Evaluation to a single number because the criteria tend to be multidimensional and many of the possible responses are not necessarily good or bad.
 It is up to the Evaluator to understand how each response in each criteria might illuminate favorable or unfavorable consequences for their needs.

-This document was published by the Decentralized Identifier Working Group as a Working Group Note.
+This document was published by the Decentralized Identifier Working Group as a Group Note using the Note track.

 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.